lanseylu/Lucero-Special-Problem/README.md

 F. Ying and N. O’Clery, Modelling covid-19 transmission in super- markets using an agent-based model, PLOS ONE, 16 (2021), p. e0249821. doi:http://10.1371/journal.pone.0249821.

+The original source code belongs to F. Ying.
+I adjusted the code and config based on the specifics of my study.
+You can find it here: https://github.com/fabianying/covid19-supermarket-abm